-After assembly the front-end housing and spindle where warmed with a hair dryer to speed up the epoxy curing, while at the same turning the machine on for short periods to make sure the spindle shaft was centered.
+After assembly, the front-end housing and spindle were warmed with a hair dryer to speed up the epoxy curing, while at the same turning the machine on for short periods to make sure the spindle shaft was centered.

-Already now, the machine was obviously running more quiet than it had been.
+Already now, the machine was obviously running quieter than it had been.
 Most noise is from the motors carbon brushes.

-The machine is more quiet and has less vibrations.
+The machine is quieter and has fewer vibrations.
 Axial lag has gone down from 300µm to about 10µm, radial lag has been reduced while run-out is virtually unchanged, so it could be due to movement in the upper spindle coupling.